istio/community/.github/ISSUE_TEMPLATE/organization-membership-request.md

     - Filing or commenting on issues on GitHub
     - Contributing to working group or community discussions
 - [ ] I have two sponsors that meet the sponsorship requirements listed in the [community roles](./ROLES/#sponsor].
-- [ ] I have spoken to my sponsors ahead of this application, and they have agreed to sponsor my application
+- [ ] I have spoken to my sponsors ahead of this application, and they have agreed to +1 on this issue to confirm they agree to sponsor this application.

 ### List of sponsors
 - @sponsor-1